Lorenzo Cozza: Biography

 Cozza was later appointed definitor of the Roman province of his order and charged by the minister general (general superior) with the visitation of the convents of Bosnia, Dalmatia and Lombardy.
 In the pontificate of Clement XI, he was consultor of the Sacred Congregation of the Index and qualificator of the Supreme Sacred Congregation of the Roman and Universal Inquisition.
 In 1704 he became superior of the Roman province of his order.

 While in the Orient (1709–1715), where he had been sent as superior of the Franciscan monastery in Jerusalem and guardian of the Holy Sepulchre, Cozza found leisure to compose several important works.
 As papal legate he reconciled the Maronites and the Patriarch Jacobus Petrus of Antioch and his faithful, who had long been at disagreement with the Holy See.
-He was also instrumental in the reconciliation and union to Rome of Patriarch Michele Capisoli of Alexandria in 1713.

-In 1715 he became vice-commissary general of his order by apostolic brief of pope Clement XI.
+He was instrumental in the reconciliation and union to Rome of Patriarch Michele Capisoli of Alexandria in 1713.
+In 1715, he became vice-commissary general of his order by apostolic brief of pope Clement XI.